Musk says $44 bln Twitter deal on hold over fake account data | Business

 DEFEAT THE BOTS Musk has said that if he buys Twitter he "will defeat the spam bots or die trying" and has blamed the company's reliance on advertising for why it has let spam bots proliferate.

-Ads are expected to make up about 45% of Twitter's total revenue by that time, down from nearly all of its revenue today, according to the investor presentation.
-Earlier this week, Musk said he would reverse Twitter's ban on former U.S. President Donald Trump when he buys the social media platform, signaling his intention to cut moderation.

-Trump, who started a rival site called Truth Social, took to his own platform to weigh in on the fracas.
+Trump, who started a rival social media app called Truth Social, took to his platform on Friday to weigh in.
 "There is no way Elon Musk is going to buy Twitter at such a ridiculous price, especially since realizing it is a company largely based on bots or spam accounts," Trump wrote in a post, adding that his site is much better.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)